An extension of the Cheeger-M\"uller theorem for a cone: Introduction

 \section{Introduction}

-The classical Cheeger-M\"{u}ller theorem proves equality between analytic torsion and Reidemeister R torsion for closed Riemannian manifolds \cite{RS} \cite{Che1} \cite{Mul}.
+The classical Cheeger-M\"{u}ller theorem proves equality between $L^2$-analytic torsion and Reidemeister R torsion for closed Riemannian manifolds \cite{Che1,Mul,RS}.
 When the manifold has a boundary, a boundary term appears.
-This boundary term (given by L\"{u}ck in \cite{Luc} when the metric is a product near the boundary) has been explicitly given in the general case in some recent works of Br\"uning and Ma \cite{BM1} \cite{BM2}.
-For a compact connected oriented Riemannian manifold $(W,g)$ with boundary the Cheeger M\"uller theorem reads (a similar formula is valid for the relative case)
+This boundary term (given by L\"{u}ck in \cite{Luc} when the metric is a product near the boundary) has been explicitly given in the general case in some recent works of J. Br\"uning and X. Ma \cite{BM1,BM2}.
+For a compact connected oriented Riemannian manifold $(M,g_M)$ with boundary the Cheeger-M\"uller theorem reads (a similar formula is valid for the relative case)

-where $T_{\rm abs}((W,g);\rho)$ and $\tau_{\rm R}((W,g);\rho)$ are the analytic torsion with absolute BC on the boundary, and the Reidemeister R torsion of $(W,g)$, with respect to the rank one orthogonal representation $\rho$ of the fundamental group of $W$ and with the basis for homology fixed as in \cite{RS} (see Sections \ref{dr} and \ref{tor} for details), respectively, $\chi$ is the Euler characteristic, and $A_{\rm BM}$ is the anomaly boundary term of Br\"{u}ning and Ma, see \cite{BM1} and \cite{BM2} for absolute and relative BC, respectively.
+where $T_{\rm abs}((M,g_M);\rho)$ and $\tau_{\rm R}((M,g_M);\rho)$ are the analytic torsion with absolute BC on the boundary, and the Reidemeister R torsion of $(M,g_M)$, with respect to an orthogonal representation $\rho$ of the fundamental group of $M$ and with the basis for homology fixed as in \cite{RS} (see Sections \ref{dr} and \ref{tor} for details), respectively, $\chi$ is the Euler characteristic, and $A_{\rm BM}$ is the anomaly boundary term.

-In this work we prove the following extension of the Cheeger M\"uller theorem, where $C W$ is the cone over $W$ (see Section \ref{cone} for details) and where the usual R torsion is replaced by the intersection torsion $I\tau$ defined by A. Dar in \cite{Dar1} (see Section \ref{tor} for details).
+In this work we prove the following extension of the Cheeger-M\"uller theorem, where $M$ is the cone $C W$ over a compact connected oriented Riemannian manifold $(W,g)$ (see Section \ref{cone} for details) and where the usual R torsion is replaced by the intersection torsion $I\tau_R$ defined by A. Dar in \cite{Dar1} (where the homology basis is fixed using the $L^2$-harmonic forms via the suitable De Rham map, see Section \ref{tor} for details).
 The proof follows at once from the formula for the analytic torsion given in Theorem \ref{t01} in Section \ref{cone}, and the duality formula for the intersection torsion proved in Proposition \ref{p1} in the last section.
-Since the metric on $CW$ is fixed by the metric of $W$, and the unique representation of the fundamental group is the trivial one, both these quantities will be omitted in the notation.
+Since the metric on $CW$ is fixed by the metric of $W$, and the unique representation of the fundamental group is the trivial one, that may be assumed of rank one, both these quantities will be omitted in the notation.

 \begin{theo} Let $(W,g)$ be a compact connected oriented Riemannian odd dimensional manifold without boundary.
+Let $CW$ denote the cone over $W$.
 Then,

 \end{theo}